brainfoolong/rcon-web-admin/README.md

     startscripts/start-windows.bat

 Then goto: http://yourserverip:4326 (You can also use your hostname instead of ip).
-To modify the :4326 port or allowed hosts, have a look in the `config.template.js` file in the root folder.
+To modify the :326 port or allowed hosts, have a look in the `config.template.js` file in the root folder.

-## Startup/Shutdown scripts
+## Boot scripts

-For linux you can start the rcon web admin with your server start.
-For example on ubuntu you can simple add a `crontab -e` line.
-Do this with the user you want to start the script, not `sudo`.
+On linux you can start the rcon web admin with your server start.
+For example on ubuntu you can simply add a `crontab -e` line.
+Do this with the user you want to start the script with, not `sudo`.

     @reboot /path/to/startscripts/start-linux.sh start